-The scholarly dialogue and exchange of ideas in the eac takes place in conferences, whether individual conferences focusing on one particular discipline and topic (e.g., ethics and sports) or regularly occurring conferences with broader thematic foci such as the so-called “Mainz Moral Meetings” (MMM).
+The scholarly dialogue and exchange of ideas in eac takes place in conferences, not only in individual conferences focusing on one particular discipline and topic (e.g., ethics and sports), but also in regularly occurring conferences with broader thematic foci, such as the “Mainz Moral Meetings” (MMM).

 The “Mainz Moral Meetings” are a series of conferences that began in 2009.
-In cycles of four conferences, individual questions related to ethics were considered in interdisciplinary and international perspective.
-The first cycle of conferences (MMM 1–4) dealt with norms in early Christian ethics and the ethics of antiquity whereas the second cycle (MMM 5–8) considered the forms employed in the grounds for ethics with a particular interest in literary and non-argumentative approaches to ethical reflection (such as, e.g., narrative ethics or doxological ethics).
+In cycles of four conferences, individual questions related to ethics are examined from interdisciplinary and international perspective(s).
+The first cycle of conferences (MMM 1–4) dealt with norms in early Christian ethics and the ethics of antiquity, whereas the second cycle (MMM 5–8) considered the forms employed for explaining ethics, with a particular interest in literary and non-argumentative approaches to ethical reflection (such as, e.g., narrative ethics or doxological ethics).
 The third cycle of conferences (MMM 9–13) investigated questions concerning “Ethics and Time.”
 The most recent cycle (MMM 14ff.) explores the theme "To eat or not to eat.
 Ethics of Food-Cultures," focusing particularly on food and guilt, food and power, life and death, taboos related to food, and abstinence from food.

-Conference attendance by interested guests is possible.
+Conference attendance for interested guests is possible.
 Please contact Ruben Zimmermann for further information.

 Conference on the Relevance of the Bible in Ethical Discourse on the 10th and 11th of November, 2017